danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Use `seek()` to reset the consumer's position** to a specific offset.
 - **Commit offsets asynchronously** using `commitAsync()` for better performance.
 - **Handle `CommitFailedException`** when offset commit fails due to rebalancing or other errors.
+- **Use `auto.offset.reset`** to control the behavior when there are no initial offsets or the current offset does not exist.
+- **Configure `heartbeat.interval.ms`** to control the interval at which the consumer sends heartbeats to the group coordinator.
+- **Use `session.timeout.ms`** to set the timeout for detecting consumer failures.
+- **Monitor consumer lag** to ensure that the consumer is keeping up with the latest records.
+- **Enable `client.id`** to provide a logical application name in logs and metrics for easier monitoring.
+- **Set `interceptor.classes`** to add custom interceptors for additional logging, monitoring, or modifications to records.
+- **Use `poll()` in a loop** to continuously consume messages from the Kafka broker.
+- **Handle rebalances gracefully** by using `RebalanceListener` to perform necessary actions during partition assignment and revocation.

 ### Kafka Connect:

 - **Kafka Connect simplifies connector development**, deployment, and management, supporting distributed and standalone modes.
 - **Distributed mode in Kafka Connect** handles automatic work balancing, scaling, and fault tolerance.
 Topics for offsets, configs, and statuses should be manually created.
 - **Connector configurations** must include a unique name, max tasks, and the connector class.